Soil making for the Black Cockatoo Forest

 Do you ever wonder why the bushland of Kings Park and in other areas of Perth seem to survive OK with natural rainfall while getting anything to grow in your garden is a water consuming and expensive affair?
 It has a lot to do with the amount of carbon in the

 soil which creates good soil structure, biological activity, nutrient and water holding capacity.
 In urban areas, most of this carbon has been removed along with the processes which regenerate it, leaving mostly sand.
+In this 2 hour workshop you will learn how you can transform sand into soil using locally available organics.

 – the difference between sand and soil